XenonMolecule/personal-website/content/teaching/cs3600/index.md

 event: Introduction to AI
 event_url: https://gt-student-wiki.org/mediawiki/index.php/CS_3600

-summary: As Head TA for CS3600 I was responsible for organizing the grading and office hours of 26 TAs to make sure that the class ran smoothly for 1,633 students (accross 4 semesters).
+summary: As Head TA for CS3600 I was responsible for organizing the grading and office hours of 26 TAs to make sure that the class ran smoothly for 1,633 students (across 4 semesters).
 I had the opportunity to teach about search, reinforcement learning, bayesian inference, and machine learning.
-abstract: As Head TA for CS3600 I was responsible for organizing the grading and office hours of 26 TAs to make sure that the class ran smoothly for 1,633 students (accross 4 semesters).
+abstract: As Head TA for CS3600 I was responsible for organizing the grading and office hours of 26 TAs to make sure that the class ran smoothly for 1,633 students (across 4 semesters).
 I had the opportunity to teach about search, reinforcement learning, bayesian inference, and machine learning.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.